 - Enter a building perpendicular to the centerline of the city water service and at an elevation as determined by the depth of the city water service at the R.O.W.

 - Services entering at an elevation greater than 10-feet above-finished-floor (AFF) will require a permanent platform be installed.
 The platform will need to provide for 6-feet of vertical headroom and the backflow assembly will need to be placed at an elevation that will accommodate 36” of vertical clearance above the assembly body.
+Assemblies 2” and smaller may have reduced clearances as approved by the Water Quality Inspector.
 Platforms must be engineered to comply with all applicable Oregon OSHA requirements and be detailed on all drawings submitted for review and permitting through City of Portland Bureau of Development Services (BDS).

 - Services entering at an elevation less that 10-feet will require that the backflow assembly be placed at 5-feet AFF, measured to top of assembly body.